 However, the processes can be a little smarter and more robust so that the overall functioning turns out to be on-times faster than usual for on-time delivery.
 Currently, the delivery of cargo at the destination is delayed by more than 24 hours.
 With life-saving equipment and COVID vaccines taking precedence in Air Cargo, this delay could be detrimental.
 Why is there acute truck congestion?
 How is it causing the delivery of shipments at the destination?
 Is there a way to overcome truck congestion in North America?
 Let us explore.

-Every major airport in North America is facing this issue.
-The primary reason being the high influx of cargo trucks reaching the airport without prior intimation.
-It is believed that at least 100-200 trucks are said to drive-in and wait in long queues that could go on till the highway.
+Every major Airport in North America is facing this issue.
+The primary reason is the high influx of cargo trucks reaching the Airport without prior intimation.
+It is believed that at least 100-200 trucks are said to drive-in and waits in long queues that could go on till the highway.

-This also causes socio-economic issues such as chaos in the highway where civilians drive.
-Therefore, it is causing chaos beyond the airport cargo complex.
-While airport authorities came up with specific measures such as an exclusive yard to contain 100s of trucks, the problem persisted even after that.
+This also causes socio-economic issues such as chaos on the highway where civilians drive.
+Therefore, it is causing chaos beyond the Airport cargo complex.
+While Airport authorities came up with specific measures such as an exclusive yard to contain 100s of trucks, the problem persisted even after that.

-The smart way out for this situation is to have a community system that can connect all stakeholders and enable digital interaction among them.
-The Airport Cargo Community System (ACS) is build to mitigate these challenges effectively.
+The smart way out of this situation is to have a community system that can connect all stakeholders and enable digital interaction among them.
+The Airport Cargo Community System (ACS) is built to mitigate these challenges effectively.

 An Airport Cargo Community System aims at establishing not just a data-sharing platform but a fully functional digital system that provides several features and benefits to each stakeholder in cargo like the shipper, consignee, forwarder, customs broker, ground handling agents, trucking companies, GSAs, security agencies, regulatory agencies, airlines, and truckers.

 This has enabled them to meet sustainable development goals consistently.
-One airport is believed to have saved 7 million copies of paper by leveraging the airport cargo community system.
+One Airport is believed to have saved 7 million copies of the paper by leveraging the Airport Cargo Community System.